-Now that we have investigated the performance of three voxelization strategies, we turn our attention to the qualitative aspects of voxelization.
-Since \textit{DDA} only visits voxels that are directly intersected by the zero-radius line segment, occupancy estimation is restricted to those voxels, leading to aliasing at larger line radii.
-Conservative voxelization visit all voxels that are intersected by the capsule primitive, allowing for better occupancy estimation.
-We will evaluate how clipping planes and Phone-Wire Anti-Aliasing improve the SDF-based occupancy estimation compared to \textit{DDA}.
+Now that we have investigated the performance of our voxelization strategy, we examine the qualitative aspects of voxelization.
+Since \textit{DDA} only visits voxels that are directly intersected by an infinitely thin line segment, occupancy estimation is restricted to those voxels, leading to aliasing for larger line radii.
+Conservative voxelization algorithms visit all voxels intersected by the capsule primitive, allowing for more accurate occupancy estimation.
+We evaluate how clipping planes and Phone-Wire Anti-Aliasing (PWAA) improve SDF-based occupancy estimation compared to \textit{DDA}.

-Figure \ref{fig:results:voxelization:clip} shows a comparison between DDA-based occupancy and SDF-based occupancy with and without clipping planes.
-The DDA-based occupancy, shown in Figure \cref{fig:results:voxelization:clip:line} clearly exhibits aliasing for larger line radii.
-When using SDF-based occupancy without clipping planes, shown Figure \cref{fig:results:voxelization:clip:without}, aliasing is reduced, but spherical artifacts appear at every interior vertex.
-This leads to occupancy overestimation, especially when voxelizing short segments with relatively large radii.
-By using our clipped capsule signed distance function, shown in Figure \cref{fig:results:voxelization:clip:with}, the spherical artifacts are removed and aliasing is reduced compared to \textit{DDA}.
+\cref{fig:results:voxelization:clip} compares DDA-based occupancy and SDF-based occupancy both with and without clipping planes.
+The DDA-based occupancy, shown in \cref{fig:results:voxelization:clip:line}, clearly exhibits aliasing for larger line radii.
+SDF-based occupancy without clipping planes, shown in \cref{fig:results:voxelization:clip:without}, reduces aliasing but introduces spherical artifacts at every interior vertex.
+These artifacts cause an overestimation of occupancy, especially when voxelizing short segments with large radii.
+Our clipped capsule signed distance function, shown in \cref{fig:results:voxelization:clip:with}, removes the artifacts and reduces aliasing compared to \textit{DDA}.

-Figure \ref{fig:results:voxelization:pwaa} shows a comparison between DDA-based occupancy and SDF-based occupancy with and without Phone-Wire Anti-Aliasing (PWAA).
-As can be seen in Figure \cref{fig:results:voxelization:pwaa:line}, DDA-based occupancy estimation produces only minimal aliasing for thin line segments.
-However, SDF-based occupancy without PWAA, shown in Figure \cref{fig:results:voxelization:pwaa:without}, introduces severe aliasing, resulting in an overestimation of occupancy.
-The aliasing is removed when using PWAA, shown in Figure \cref{fig:results:voxelization:pwaa:with}, and shows similar if not slightly reduced aliasing compared to DDA-based occupancy.
+\cref{fig:results:voxelization:pwaa} compares DDA-based occupancy with SDF-based occupancy with and without Phone-Wire Anti-Aliasing (PWAA).
+Shown in \cref{fig:results:voxelization:pwaa:line}, DDA-based occupancy estimation produces minimal aliasing for thin line segments.
+However, SDF-based occupancy without PWAA, shown in \cref{fig:results:voxelization:pwaa:without}, introduces severe aliasing.
+PWAA, shown in \cref{fig:results:voxelization:pwaa:with}, reduces aliasing and matches or slightly improves upon the results of DDA-based occupancy.